emrecoban/eksisozluk-api/README.md

 # URL Source Code Retrieval API
-This Node.js API service is built using `express`, `cors` and `node-fetch`.
+This Node.js API service is built using `express`, `cors`, `image-to-base64`, and `node-fetch`.
 It retrieves the source code of a website as a response by taking a URL parameter.
 However, it is restricted to only accept requests from specific URLs.

 ## Installation
 1. Clone or download this project.